Most Dangerous Animals in Australia

 Bull sharks are particularly dangerous because you have a greater chance of encountering one.

 Uniquely, their special kidneys allow them to move beyond the ocean and tolerate freshwater, so they can travel for thousands of miles through rivers and lakes.
 You might even see bull sharks in Sydney Harbour or the Brisbane River, and some have washed up on city streets after storms.

 Massive and mighty creatures, bull sharks have a flat snout, can grow to almost 12 feet in length and are very territorial.
-They are also known for attacking dogs in the water, so definitely keep you and your pup away for this pugnacious beast!
+They are also known for attacking dogs in the water, so definitely keep you and your pup away from this pugnacious beast.

 Australia also has the unlucky distinction of being home to an incredible array of frightening snakes: 21 of the world’s 25 most deadly snakes can be found in the country.

 Some snakes are particularly deadly and worth watching out for.